 AIRCRAFT AEROSTRUCTURES MARKET OVERVIEW

-The global aircraft aerostructures market size was estimated at USD 72.21 billion in 2024, set to expand to USD 103.68 billion by 2033, growing at a CAGR of 4.1% during the forecast period.
+The global aircraft aerostructures market was valued at USD 75.17 billion in 2025 and is expected to grow to USD 78.26 billion in 2026, reaching USD 112.36 billion by 2035, with a projected CAGR of 4.1% during the forecast period from 2025 to 2035.

 The aircraft aerostructures market experienced robust growth driven by increasing demand for commercial and military aircraft worldwide.
 The commercial aviation sector, buoyed by rising air travel and fleet expansion, fueled substantial orders for new aircraft, thereby stimulating aerostructure manufacturing.
 Moreover, advancements in materials and manufacturing technologies enhanced the efficiency and durability of aerostructures, contributing to market expansion.